cs1302uga/cs1302-tutorials/cla/cla.md

 1. Now try the following command:

    ```
-   $ java -cp bin cs1302.cla.ArgTester one two three
+   $ java -cp bin ArgTester one two three
    ```

-   What happened?
+   What happened when you ran it?
 It looks like the for-loop iterated.
 The array referred to by `args` is not empty.
 That's right, we've actually used the `args` array for something!
 Here's the expected output: